Why does my bird have a leg band?

 Should I have my bird's leg band removed?

 The leg band is often the only form of identification for a bird.
-Unfortunately if it is removed, positive identification becomes impossible and unreliable.
+Unfortunately, if it is removed, positive identification becomes difficult and unreliable.
 A leg band is rarely linked to owners.
 Previously, many people have freely removed leg bands.
-Now, because of current international regulations (C.I.T.E.S) on the movement, trade or travel of many birds around the world, positive identification is most important.
+Now, because of current international regulations (C.I.T.E.S.) on the movement, trade, or travel of many birds around the world, positive identification is extremely important.
 This is especially true of birds considered endangered or threatened.
-Verification of where a bird was born (captive or wild) may be required if you move, travel or sell your pet.
-Leg bands should only be removed if improperly applied, are causing problems for the bird, or if you are changing to another, better means of identification as described below.
+Verification of where a bird was born (captive or wild) may be required if you move, travel, or sell your pet.
+Leg bands should only be removed if improperly applied, causing problems for the bird, or if you are changing to another or better means of identification as described below.

 How else can I identify my bird?

-Tattoos are injected into the skin and offer another means of identification.
-However, tattoos may fade with time.
+Tattoos may be injected into the skin and offer another means of identification.
+However, tattoos may fade with time or be altered.
 This is NOT a popular method.

 A photograph of the unique skin patterns on the feet is much like fingerprinting a human in that only one bird will have this pattern.
 However, there is currently no database for retrieving this information.

-Ask your veterinarian about these identification options and advancements to determine the best method for your bird.
+Ask your veterinarian about these identification options and advancements to determine the best method for your establishing accurate identification of your bird.